kev-ac/kev-ac/README.md

 # 👨🏼 About Me:
-🔭 I'm a full-stack web developer from Germany working on all kinds of projects with specialty in media infrastrure and delivery.
+🔭 I'm a full-stack web developer from Germany working on all kinds of projects with specialty in media infrastructure and delivery.

 # 💻 Tech Stack:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)